- BY Glyn Lloyd

 Sportspersons must opt for entry clearance or permission to stay for one of two periods:

-The longer period can be sought only if the person can meet an English language requirement (level A1 in speaking and listening, the same as before).
-For either period, the sportsperson must have an endorsement, a certificate of sponsorship and meet a financial requirement.
+The longer period can be sought only if the person can meet an English language requirement (level A1 in speaking and listening).

-As before, a sportsperson can enter the UK with a visa for the shorter period and, on meeting the English requirement (for example, by sitting a qualifying English test), can extend their permission to stay in the country for the longer period.
-If extending in this way, a new CoS and governing body endorsement will be required.
+A sportsperson can enter the UK with a visa for the shorter period and, on meeting the English requirement (for example, by sitting a qualifying English test), can extend their permission to stay in the country for the longer period.
+If extending in this way, a new certificate of sponsorship and governing body endorsement will be required.
 This extension process can be undertaken from within the UK.

 Is a visa always required in advance?

-That said, sportspeople can, under limited circumstances, still enter the UK as visitors to undertake specific sports-related activities and subsequently switch to the work route from within the UK.
+That said, sportspeople can, under limited circumstances, still enter the UK as visitors to undertake specific permitted activities as a sports person and subsequently switch to the work route from within the UK.

 Settlement as an International Sportsperson